cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

         "dataTriggerMB": 256
       },
       "properties": {
-        "twoKey": "twoValue",
-        "someKey": "newValue"
+        "aKey": "aValue"
       }
     }

 Only changes to the schedule configurations are supported; changes to the schedule name, type, or the program associated with it are not allowed.
-If properties are provided then it will overwrite all existing properties.
+If *any* properties are provided, it will overwrite all existing properties with what is provided.
+You must return all properties, even ones you are are not altering.

 .. rubric:: HTTP Responses